tethysplatform/tethys/docs/tutorials/geoserver/upload_shp.rst

 Handle File Upload in Home Controller
 =====================================

-Add these imports to the top of the :file:`controllers.py` module:
+Replace the contents of :file:`controllers.py` module with the following:

 ::